Key Facts

 The qualifications have been developed in collaboration with FE colleges, private skills/training providers, adult community learning providers and subject matter experts.

-The Hub provides a Learning Aims Search which you can use to check the funding status of any qualification or unit.
+The newFind a learning aim (FALA) service provides a search tool that you can use to check the funding status of any qualification, framework, unit, standard or T Level:

 We have done our best to collate and summarise the key information, and wherever possible we alert our providers to changes in funding policy.